Gary Gygax: TSR

 Gygax left Guidon Games in 1973 and in October, with Don Kaye as a partner, founded Tactical Studies Rules.
 The two men each invested $1,000 in the venture—Kaye borrowed his share on his life insurance policy—to print a thousand copies of the Dungeons & Dragons boxed set.
 They also tried to raise money by immediately publishing a set of wargame rules called Cavaliers and Roundheads, but sales were poor; when the printing costs for the thousand copies of Dungeons & Dragons rose from $2,000 to $2,500, they still did not have enough capital to publish it.
 Worried that the other playtesters and wargamers now familiar with Gygax's rules would bring a similar product to the market first, the two accepted an offer in December 1973 from gaming acquaintance Brian Blume to invest $2,000 in TSR to become an equal one-third partner.
 (Gygax accepted Blume's offer right away.
 Kaye was less enthusiastic, and after a week to consider the offer, he questioned Blume closely before acquiescing.)
 Blume's investment finally brought the financing that enabled them to publish D&D. Gygax worked on rules for more miniatures and tabletop battle games including Classic Warfare (Ancient Period: 1500 BC to 500 AD) and Warriors of Mars.

 TSR released the first commercial version of D&D in January 1974 as a boxed set.
-Sales of the hand-assembled print run of 1,000 copies, put together in Gygax's home, sold out in less than a year.
+The hand-assembled print run of 1,000 copies, put together in Gygax's home, sold out in less than a year.
 (In 2018, a first printing of the boxed set sold at auction for more than $20,000.)